 Security and Safety Protocols

-Kansas County Jail follows strict security measures to ensure the safety of inmates and staff.
+Pennsylvania County Jail follows strict security measures to ensure the safety of inmates and staff.
 The facility includes:

 - 24/7 Surveillance: High-definition cameras monitoring inmate activity.